Subscribe to Updates

 Each gland has its own duct, just like a pipe, that carries saliva to your mouth from different sites and location.
 If we make it simple, these ducts carry the lubricant that your mouth needs.
 Wharton’s duct is one of those ducts that keep the moisture of the floor of your mouth in balance and is an essential part in our mouth.
 It is around 5 cm in length, after passing through the muscles in floor of the mouth inside your lower jaw, it reaches out in front part of your floor of the mouth.
 Move up your tongue, you will see Wharton’s duct!

-Why are salivary gland and Wharton’ duct important?
+Why are salivary glands and Wharton’ duct important?

-It is clear any problems with salivary glands and associated ducts can disturb our natural mouth lubricant.
-Wharton’ duct can be at higher risk of infections and pain and in most case it is faced with problems like salivary stones, which can block the saliva from reaching to the floor of your mouth.
+Any problems with salivary glands and associated ducts can disturb our natural mouth lubricant.
+Wharton’ duct can be at higher risk of infections and pain and in most case it is faced with problems like salivary stones, which can block the saliva from reaching the floor of your mouth.

 Change in your saliva quality or lack of enough saliva in your mouth means: